elvries/tpa-bootstrap/README.md

 ### Github Pages

+TPA has enabled Github Pages as described below.
+In addition, there is an API endpoint setting, GH_PAGES_API, added to Travis CI that gets pushed in upon build

 1. Uncomment this line  `// app.baseUrl = '/polymer-starter-kit/';` in app.js near the top
 2. Change `app.baseUrl = '/polymer-starter-kit/';`  to `app.baseUrl = '/your-pathname/';` (ex: if you repo is `github.com/username/bobs-awesome-site` you would change this to `app.baseUrl = '/bobs-awesome-site/';`)
 3. Run `gulp build-deploy-gh-pages` from command line